JujuAdams/Bento/docs/2.3/Topic-Layouts.md

 ### `BENTO_RESIZE_INFLATE`

 Using this logic, an element will increase in size to fill empty space along an axis.
 An element will only fill space to fill its parent.
+An element using this logic will also scale down if necessary if there isn't enough space in the parent.

 ### `BENTO_RESIZE_DEFLATE`

 Using this logic, an element will decrease in size to fit around its children.
+An element using this logic will also scale down if necessary if there isn't enough space in the parent.
+An element using this logic will also scale down if necessary if there isn't enough space in the parent.

 ### `BENTO_RESIZE_ASPECT`